darkhz/bluetuith/README.md

 Or you can navigate to the releases section and download a binary that matches your architecture.

+It is also available in the AUR as bluetuith-bin.

 ## Usage
     bluetuith [<flags>]

     Flags:
       --adapter <adapter>          Specify an adapter to use.
 (For example, hci0) --list-adapters              List available adapters.
-      --receive-dir               Specify a directory to store received files.
+      --receive-dir <dir>          Specify a directory to store received files.
+      --set-theme <theme>          Specify a theme
+      --set-theme-config <config>  Specify a comma-separated list of modifier-color pairs.

 - If the **receive-dir** option is not specified, received files will be stored in ``$HOME/bluetuith``.

+- For more information on how to use the **set-theme** and **set-theme-config** options, navigate to the [Themes](https://github.com/darkhz/bluetuith/wiki/Themes) wiki page.

 ## Configuration
 bluetuith should generally work out-of-the-box, with no required configurations.